-A transfer of shares of GH Research PLC from a seller who holds shares beneficially (i.e., through DTC) to a buyer who holds the acquired shares through DTC will not be subject to Irish stamp duty (unless the transfer involves a change in the nominee that is the record holder of the transferred shares)
+A transfer of shares of GH Research PLC from a seller who holds shares beneficially (i.e., through DTC) to a buyer who holds the acquired shares through DTC will not be subject to Irish stamp duty (unless the transfer involves a change in the nominee that is the record holder of the transferred shares).

 A transfer of shares of GH Research PLC by a seller who holds shares directly to any buyer, or by a seller who holds the shares beneficially to a buyer who holds the acquired shares directly, may be subject to Irish stamp duty (currently at the rate of 1% of the price paid or the market value of the shares acquired, if higher).
-Stamp duty is a liability of the buyer or transferee.
+Stamp duty is generally a liability of the buyer or transferee.
 A shareholder who holds shares of GH Research PLC directly may transfer those shares into his or her own broker account (or vice versa) without giving rise to Irish stamp duty provided there is no change in the ultimate beneficial ownership of the shares as a result of the transfer and the transfer is not in contemplation of a sale of the shares.
-In order to benefit from this exemption from stamp duty, the seller must confirm to GH Research PLC's transfer agent that there is no change in the ultimate beneficial ownership of the shares as a result of the transfer is not in contemplation of a sale of the shares.
+In order to benefit from this exemption from stamp duty, the seller must confirm to GH Research PLC's transfer agent that there is no change in the ultimate beneficial ownership of the shares.